laravel/valet/readme.md

 Once Valet is installed, you're ready to start serving sites.
 Valet provides two commands to help you serve your Laravel sites: `park` and `link`.

-First, let's try the `park` command:
+**The `park` Command**

 - Create a new directory on your Mac such `mkdir ~/Sites`.
 Next, `cd ~/Sites` and run `valet park`.
 This command will register your current working directory as a path that Valet should search for sites.
 - Next, create a new Laravel site within this directory: `laravel new blog`.
 - Now you may simply open `http://blog.dev` in your browser.

-**It's just that simple.** Any Laravel project you create within your "parked" directory will automatically be served using the `http://folder-name.dev` convention.
+**It's just that simple.** Now, any Laravel project you create within your "parked" directory will automatically be served using the `http://folder-name.dev` convention.

+**The `link` Command**

+The `link` command may also be used to serve your Laravel sites.
+This command is useful if you just want to serve a single site in a directory and not the entire directory.

+- To use the command, navigate to one of your Laravel applications and run `valet link app-name` in your terminal.
+Valet will create a symbolic link in `~/.valet/Sites` which points to your current working directory.
+- After running the `link` command, you may simply access the site in your browser at `http://app-name.dev`.

+To see a listing of all of your linked directories, run the `valet links` command.
+You may use `valet unlink app-name` to destroy the symbolic link.